-The Hotline’s mandate is narrow: to connect University of Toronto registered students approached by national security officials to volunteer lawyers who will provide limited legal consultation at no cost, or pro bono.
+The Helpline’s mandate is narrow: to connect University of Toronto registered students approached by national security officials to volunteer lawyers who will provide limited legal consultation at no cost, or pro bono.
 The volunteer roster lawyers are all licensed by the Law Society of Ontario and insured for pro bono representation.
 Through this narrow mandate, NatSecSSH fulfills its educational mission in the safety of the lawyer-client relationship.

 Frequently Asked Questions

-- Is the Hotline only for Muslim students registered at the University of Toronto?
+- Is the Helpline only for Muslim students registered at the University of Toronto?
 No, the Hotline’s service is available to any currently registered University of Toronto student, regardless of race, gender, religious identity or ideological viewpoint.

 - Can only UofT students who are also Canadian citizens use the Hotline’s services?
 No, University of Toronto students who are permanent residents or foreign nationals can also use the Hotline services.
 However, given complex issues that lie at the intersection of immigration law and national security law, the scope of service will differ.